Ricky Ponting: 2024–present Punjab Kings Head Coach

+2024–present Washington Freedom Head Coach

+Ponting was appointed as the new head coach of Washington Freedom ahead of the second season of Major League Cricket on 6 February 2024.
+The two-year signing was confirmed by the team on social media.
+The team won the tournament under his coaching and captain Steve Smith.

 Books

 Throughout his career in international cricket, Ponting has been involved in the writing of a number of diaries on Australian cricket, which depict his experiences during the cricketing year.
 The books are produced with the help of a ghostwriter.
 His autobiography, Ponting: At the Close of Play, was published and released in November 2013.

+Personal life

+Ponting is a passionate supporter of the North Melbourne Football Club.
+When touring with the Australian cricket team, Ponting would call friends at home to listen to the Kangaroos play.
+He helped raise more than $300,000 for childhood cancer support through a cricket game organised between North and Hawthorn, and in 2024, Ponting Wines became the official wine partner of the club.